danielbitzer/wordpress-frontend-notices-api/README.md

 This is a very simple WordPress plugin for creating frontend notices server side or client side.
 There are 4 notice types by default <code>success, error, warning, notice</code> but there is no reason you can't add custom types.
 Server side notices are stored in the session until displayed.

+I'd love to see something like this as part of the WordPress core.

 ###Installation
 I'd suggest adding to mu-plugins